Body Psychotherapy — Stress and body repair

 Our wellness is not just determined by what is going on within us, but also on the atmosphere around us.
 The genius of physicians like Dr Bessel Van Der Kolk and Dr Gabor Maté (and many others) have thankfully been successful at bringing to light the reality that we need to look at the bio-psycho-social factors at play when addressing dis-ease in the body.

-Instead of narrowly looking at symptoms as stand-alone occurrences, the whole scope of a person's experience needs to be considered to properly tend to presenting issues, whether they be physical, emotional, mental or spiritual.
+Instead of narrowly looking at symptoms as stand-alone occurrences, the whole scope of a person's experience needs to be considered to properly tend to presenting issues — whether they be physical, emotional, mental, spiritual or environmental.

 This is a big topic, and I'll address more dynamics to this issue in future posts.
 For now, let's focus on considering 'stress' and how it plays a role in 'recovery' and/or 'healing', and how this influence is actually good news....